|

 Crete is broken into four different prefectures from west to east - Chania, Rethymnon, Ikarlion and Lasithi.
 Their respective capitals are Hania, Rethimno, Herakleon and Agios Nikolaos.

 Chania covers 2,376 square kilometres in the west of Crete and is home to about 140,000 people.
 Mountains are dominant and the beaches are glorious, particularly on the southern holiday coast.
+The south and west of Crete are the island’s most beautiful areas.

 Greek mythology tells us that Zeus, the father of the Olympian Gods, was born and raised on the isle of Crete.

-The island has plenty of sites where you can study or see glimpses of ancient Greek civilisations.
+This Greek island has plenty of sites where you can study or see glimpses of ancient Greek civilisations.

 Crete has been occupied by the Romans, Byzantines, Arabs and Christians during a bloody history in which the island was both a reason for war and a refuge for artists and scholars.
 Crete was united with Greece in 1913.